JimberSoftware/docs/rules/security_panel/security_panel.md

 prominently located at the upper right corner of the interface.

-In step 1, you are provided with a QR code to install the Jimber Network Isolation application.<!--Jimber SASE Application--> If you have already installed the application, you may skip this step.
+In step 1, you are provided with a QR code to install the Jimber SASE app.<!--Jimber SASE Application--> If you have already installed the application, you may skip this step.

 ![scan_device.png](scan_device.png ':size=500')